GoodForPoC/GoodForPoC/docs/CODE_OF_CONDUCT.md

 No form of harassment or assault will be tolerated.
 This includes: physical, written, or verbal threats; unwelcome attention; stalking; pushing, shoving, or use of physical force; behavior that creates a disturbance or is dangerous, including lewd or generally offensive behavior or language; using sexually explicit or offensive language or conduct; excessive profanity; obscene gestures; use of racial, religious, sexual, gender, ability, or ethnic slurs.

 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.
 Anyone asked to stop unacceptable behavior is expected to comply immediately.
-Those who do not comply will be swlftly ejected from events and online community spaces such as forums, chatrooms, and Github project repositories.
+Those who do not comply will be swiftly ejected from events and online community spaces such as forums, chatrooms, and Github project repositories.
 Depending on the severity of the violation, we may choose to report transgressors to the authorities.

 ## Reporting violations